oscarlai1998/tp/docs/DeveloperGuide.md

 ## 2. Setting up, getting started

 ## 3. Design
-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### 3.1 Architecture
 ![archi](./images/ArchitectureDiagram.png)

 The Architecture Diagram given above explains the high-level design of the App.
 Given below is a quick overview of each component.

-## Design & implementation

 iGraduate has one class called `iGraduate` which contains a main and run method and iGraduate constructor.
 It is responsible for: